eclab/grains/info/Grains.md

 The other option is software serial.
 There are several software serial packages available for the Arduino, and they are all bad.
 Notably *writing* MIDI is very bad because it holds up everything while it's writing -- including incoming MIDI data to the software serial, which will then get dropped on the floor before we can read it.

 The fastest software serial option that works for GRAINS is NeoSWSerial.
-You can find it in any of my MIDI packages, such as PARA-M.  If you're making a MIDI-based oscillator, you'd read on DIGITAL OUT (GATE OUT), which is by far your best pin option.
+You can find it in any of my MIDI firmware packages, such as PARA.
+If you're making a MIDI-based oscillator, you'd read on DIGITAL OUT (GATE OUT), which is by far your best pin option.
 It's all set up with my MIDI parser like this:

     #include "NeoSWSerial.h"
     #include "parsemidi.c"